Skip to main content

 DPhil Opportunities

-I am looking for talented and motivated graduate students with a keen interests in solid mechanics and materials modelling to join my group.
+I am always looking for talented and motivated graduate students with a keen interests in solid mechanics and materials modelling to join my group.

 Most Recent Publications